-- 1. To attend regular meetings - 2.
-To set policy on behalf of General Assembly - 3.
-To work with Coordinator in implementing CDM - 4.
-To pray regularly for the CDM ministry - 5.
-To support and promote CDM's ministry throughout the church - 6.
-To demonstrate a commitment and loyalty to the PCA that will encourage local churches
+- 1. To attend stated meetings (usually in September and March), and any called meetings (usually electronic); - 2.
+To set policy in accordance with the guidance and actions of the General Assembly; - 3.
+To work with Coordinator in implementing the ministry of CDM; - 4.
+To pray regularly for the CDM ministry and provide financial support as the Lord enables; - 5.
+To support and promote CDM's ministry throughout the PCA, especially in the congregation and Presbytery; - 6.
+To demonstrate a commitment and loyalty to the PCA that will encourage local churches to support the work of the Committees and Agencies of the denomination.

-- 1. A ruling or teaching elder who is committed to the PCA - 2.
-Has a vision for CDM - 3.
-Is knowledgeable in Christian Education, but not necessarily a "professional", leadership skills, discipleship concepts - 4.
-A leader in local church and presbytery
+- 1. A ruling or teaching elder who is committed to the PCA and actively serves in his local church; - 2.
+Has a vision for local church discipleship that is based on God's Word and promotes relational connection in the covenant community (WCF 26); - 3.
+Is knowledgeable in the areas of Christian Education, discipleship among children/youth/adults, and/or publishing, but not necessarily a "professional" in these areas; - 4.
+A recognized servant leader in the local church and presbytery.